CASA (aircraft manufacturer): History

 Construcciones Aeronáuticas SA (CASA) was founded by José Ortiz-Echagüe in 1923 and began work on a factory in Getafe in May 1924, building Breguet aircraft under license.
-The first order covered 26 Breguet 19 A.2; total production of this type eventually reached 400 units.
+The first order covered 26 19 A.2s; total production of this type eventually reached 400 units.

-CASA built a second factory in Cadiz in 1926 to construct a licensed copy of the German Dornier Do.
-J Wal seaplane.
+CASA built a second factory in Cádiz in 1926 to construct a licensed copy of the German Dornier Do J Wal seaplane.
 They built 17 aircraft for the Spanish Air Force, 12 for the Naval Aviation branch of the Spanish Navy and two for commercial use.
 CASA also operated several branch facilities in Spain for the repair and overhaul of aircraft.
 In 1929 the CASA-1 flew - the first CASA designed aircraft.
 King Alfonso XIII visited the main factory in 1930.
 CASA also built the French Breguet 19, two of which would be made especially famous.
 One, was the Breguet XIX GR (Grand Raid) named the Jesus del Gran Poder, currently preserved in the Museo del Aire de Cuatro Vientos (Madrid), which flew between Seville and Bahia (in Brazil), in 1929.
 This aircraft was piloted by Captains Ignacio Jiménez and Francisco Iglesias and covered 6746 km in 43 hours 50 minutes.
 The other was the Breguet XIX Super Bidon, named Cuatro Vientos (Four Winds); it was flown by Mariano Barberán and Joaquín Collar Serra to Havana in Cuba in 1933.
 In 1932 CASA obtained a license from the UK aircraft company, Vickers, to build 25 Vickers Vildebeest land-based torpedo bombers, which were powered by French Hispano 600 hp engines.

-During the Spanish Civil War the CASA Getafe factory was located in the Republican zone.
-It was moved to Alicante, another opened in Sabadell.
-At the end of the war production returned to Getafe.
+During the Spanish Civil War, the CASA Getafe factory was located in the Republican zone.
+It was moved to Alicante, and another opened in Sabadell.
+At the end of the war, production returned to Getafe.
 CASA manufactured the Russian Polikarpov I-15 biplane fighter, producing 287 aircraft before the end of the civil war.